CommonBook/Common-Discord-Godot/README.md

 There are other projects out there, so why this one? <br>
 Well, they didn't meet my needs.
 That's all.
 This is being developed alongside a private project, so any features that needs are prioritized first.
 <br><br>
-This project is set apart by it's [b]object-oriented[/b] approach.
+This project is set apart by it's **object-oriented** approach.
 The core is a singleton, but most operations are scripted using various objects with unique methods.

 ```
 func _ready() -> void: